skiipyy/DataPipeline/README.md

 ```bash
 ./run_import.sh
 ```
+`imported_data` directory  has been created to the root with parquet files.

 Process data and generate JSON graph locally
 ```bash
 python run_process.py
 ```
+`processed_data` directory has been created to the root with json graph.
 ### With Airflow
 - Import dag: Load data imported by the import job, from locally or GCS to BQ.
 > **_NOTE:_**